slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"May your choices reflect your choices, not your fears."
 -- Nelson Mandela*

 You are evaluated by your decisions.
-Getting 80% right is exponentially better than 70% right.
+Getting 80% good decisions is exponentially better than 70%.

 We think we make choices but our choices are influenced by others.
 We pick what is familiar.